 This is a super simple, relatively compact, highly reliable and versatile Graco Simple Sway swing that comes in at a great price point under $100.
 What makes it relatively simple is that it has a small frame design, helping it take up much less space than typical baby swings, making it great for smaller rooms or apartments.
 The mobile is also quite cute and simple, but doesn't spin around overhead; it is there for your baby to look at and reach up to.
 But that's where the simplicity ends because this inexpensive swing actually has quite a few features.
 It can play 10 different music tunes, or 5 different nature sounds.
 It has 2 vibration settings (we'd call them low and medium), and 6 swing speed settings.
 It swings side to side just like Cradle 'n Swing, along with a 5-point harness, and supports babies from 5 to 30 pounds.
 It can use four D batteries, or simply plug into the wall with the included power adapter.
 The seat cover removes easily and is machine washable, which is a nice touch.
 What it doesn't have are recline settings (the seat has a fixed recline position), the ability to switch to front-back swinging, or easily folded legs for storage.
 We also thought the seat was a bit lacking in terms of support and cushioning, especially for smaller babies.
 This would be remedied by having some additional recline positions, or by giving better head and neck support.
 And the motor could be a bit loud at times, especially on higher speed settings.
-So overall, the Cradle 'n Swing and Duetsoothe are better overall than the Graco Simple Sway swing, but this is an excellent option if you're looking to save a bit of cash and get a great overall baby swing.
-If you're looking to save a little cash and get a relatively basic swing, this is highly recommended!
+So overall, the Cradle 'n Swing and Duetsoothe are better overall than the Graco Simple Sway swing, but this is an excellent option if you're looking to save a bit of cash and get a great overall baby swing that's a little more basic than other options.
 Interested?
 You can check out the Graco Simple Sway here!